top of page

 Sometimes its never complaining about living in a house with four woman and one bathroom.

-Showing love doesnt have to be cutting off the crust but going to work everyday to make sure there was bread to even make toast with.
+Showing love doesnt have to be cutting off the crust but going to work everyday to make sure there was bread so I could make toast.

 He was a good dad to me.

-People show their love in their own way and that just because I have a certain expectaion of how to show love.
-It doesn't mean someone hasn't lovedme the best that they could..
+People show their love in their own way and that just because I have a certain expectation of how to show love.
+It doesn't mean someone hasn't loved me the best that they could..

 …and I will eat the crust.